kraianyn/distress/Ideas.md

 Besides adding courses one by one, there is a way to add a whole course schedule, i.e. multiple courses at once.

-## Course actions
+## Course students

-The page of a scheduled course also contains the students (trainees?).
+The page of a scheduled course also contains the students.
+It's also possible to mark who is not present on the course.

+## Certificates

-A mode for checking who is present on the course.
+Certificates are generated automatically as PDF files for the students present on the course.

-An ability to create certificates for the students.
+## Feedback responses

+A page for the feedback responses of a course.

+When a new response is submitted, a notification is sent to the instructors of the course.